A note on the second-largest number of dissociation sets in connected graphs: Introduction

 We consider finite, simple, and undirected graphs and follow the terminology in \cite{bondy2008}.
 The study of graph substructures and their enumeration has been a theme in extremal graph theory, dating back to a question posed by Erd\H{o}s and Moser in 1960: what is the maximum possible number of maximal independent sets in general graphs of order $n$, and what are the graphs that achieve this maximum value?
 This was solved by Moon and Moser \cite{moon} in 1965.
-Since then, the maximum number of maximal or maximum independent sets on various graph families such as trees, unicyclic graphs, connected graphs and the graphs with at most $r$ cycles have been determined, refer \cite{wilf1986, griggs1988, KohGohDong2008, SaganVatter2006, Wloch2008, zito1991} for detail.
+Since then, the maximum number of maximal or maximum independent sets on various graph families such as trees, unicyclic graphs, connected graphs and the graphs with at most $r$ cycles have been determined ; see \cite{wilf1986, griggs1988, KohGohDong2008, SaganVatter2006, Wloch2008, zito1991} for details.

 A subset $S$ of vertices in a graph $G$ is called a dissociation set if it induces a subgraph with vertex degree at most one.
 This concept, introduced by Yannakakis \cite{yannakakis1981}, not only generalizes the notions of independent sets and induced matchings but also forms a dual relationship with the 3-path vertex cover problem \cite{bresar2011}.
-In recent years, scholars have begun to pay attention to determining the maximum (or minimum) number of maximal or maximum dissociation sets on various graph families and characterize the corroding extremal graphs such as trees \cite{tu2021,TU2024,Wang2024}, forests \cite{SunLi2023}, unicyclic graphs \cite{Zhang2024(1)}, general and triangle-free graphs \cite{Tu2022(1)}.
+In recent years, scholars have begun to pay attention to determining the maximum (or minimum) number of maximal or maximum dissociation sets on various graph families and characterize the corresponding extremal graphs such as trees \cite{tu2021,TU2024,Wang2024}, forests \cite{SunLi2023}, unicyclic graphs \cite{Zhang2024(1)}, general and triangle-free graphs \cite{Tu2022(1)}.

 Recently, Yuan et al. \cite{yuan2024} focused on the problem of the maximum number of all dissociation sets and the characterization of extremal graphs.
-They established the upper bound of the maximum number of dissociation sets among all connected graphs of order $n$ and characterized the corresponding extremal graphs.
-They also proposed a question regarding the second-largest number of dissociation sets and the corresponding extremal graphs as follows.
+They established the maximum number of dissociation sets among all connected graphs of order $n$ and characterized the corresponding extremal graphs.
+They also proposed a question of determining the second-largest number of dissociation sets and the corresponding extremal graphs as follows.